imrany/resizer/README.md

 #### Resizer
-A CLI tool for resizing images according to PWA icons dimensions
+<sub>A CLI tool for resizing images according to PWA icons dimensions</sub>